 IRPs are tabulated on both an annual and a lifetime basis.
 IRP standings are published monthly here and in Cribbage World.

-- Join the ACC if you haven't already done so.
-To compete officially you must be an ACC member in good standing.
+1. Join the ACC if you haven't already done so.
+To compete officially you must be an ACC member in good standing and current membership.

-- Consult the tournament schedule for dates and times of official events.
-There is no pre-registration - just sign up in the designated tournament room between 10 and 30 minutes before the start time.
-Some tournaments close after 64 or 128 entrants, and many tournaments allow nonmembers to play, so come early to guarantee yourself a place.
-Also be sure you have enough time to complete the tournament if you reach the later rounds (three hours usually suffices).
-Important: Tournament participants must be signed up prior to the running of the rules.
-The rules are run five (5) minutes before the scheduled start time.
-Once the Tournament Director has begun running the rules, they are not allowed to add participants to the tournament.
-This is to provide the TDs the opportunity to verify that they have accurately entered all participants and to ensure the tournaments start at the scheduled time.
+6. Consult the tournament schedule for dates and times of ACC sponsored tournaments.
+There is no pre-registration -- just check in at the designated tournament room,which opens 30 minutes before start time.
+Some tournaments close once they reach maximum capacity (dictated by the site's software), and all ACC tournaments allow nonmembers to play, so come early to guarantee yourself a place.
+First-come, first served!
+Be sure you have enough time to complete the tournament, typically 1.5-2 hours, depending on format. eCribbage has Grass Roots 9 games style tournaments.
+Game Colony has Best of 3 bracketed, and has a check in time limit.
+Important: At Game Colony; tournament players must be signed up prior to the running of the rules, which is five (5) minutes before the scheduled start time.
+Once the TD has begun running the rules, s/he is not allowed to add participants to the tournament, and you will be dropped if you are not in the ACC room.
+This is to provide the TDs the opportunity to verify that they have accurately entered all participants, and to ensure the tournaments start at the scheduled time.

-Check back often to this Web site for updated tournament schedules and IRP standings.
-We look forward to your participation.
-Good luck in the race for the Internet Cribbage Championship!
+We look forward to having you join us in online play.
+Check back often to the "Play Online" section of our website for updated tournament schedules and monthly IRP standings..
+Good luck in the race for the Internet Cribbage Championship.
+But mostly--have fun!